Indonesia skyline

 Indonesia: Economic growth ticks down in Q3 but remains robust

-GDP growth surprises markets on the downside: Economic momentum softened in the third quarter, with GDP expanding 4.9% year on year (Q2: +5.0% yoy) and marking the lowest reading in a year.
+GDP growth surprises markets on the downside: Economic momentum softened in the third quarter, with GDP expanding 4.9% year on year (Q2: +5.0% yoy) and marking the lowest reading in over a year.
 The downtick was slightly below market expectations and was largely due to calendar effects—such as the Idhul Fitri celebrations, which fell in Q2 this year—plus weak net exports amid declining external demand for commodities and strong domestic activity fanning imports.
 Meanwhile, quarter-on-quarter GDP growth slowed to 1.5% in Q3 from 3.8% in Q2.

 Net exports chiefly drag on momentum: Domestically, private consumption growth was steady at Q2’s 4.9% yoy in Q3.
 More positively, public consumption growth accelerated to 4.6% in Q3 (Q2: +1.4% yoy), likely due to the transition to a new government and upcoming regional elections in November.
 Fixed investment growth also picked up in Q3, to 5.1%, following the 4.4% expansion logged in the prior quarter, boosted by infrastructure projects and capital investment.